How to Deep Clean a Mattress

 Tools for Deep Cleaning your Mattress

-To deep clean your mattress, you’ll need a few essential tools to get the job done right.
+To deep clean your mattress, you will need specific tools to ensure an effective cleaning.
 First, you’ll need a good quality vacuum cleaner with powerful suction.
 A handheld vacuum can work well for smaller mattresses, while a larger vacuum with an upholstery attachment is better suited for bigger mattresses.

 Next, you’ll need a mattress cleaning solution.
 You can either purchase a commercial product from the store or make your own solution using natural ingredients.
 Some of the most common ingredients used for cleaning mattresses include baking soda, white vinegar, and hydrogen peroxide.